TRS-80 Microcomputer System Model II

 TRS-80 was a brand associated with several desktop microcomputer lines sold by Tandy Corporation through their Radio Shack stores.
 The original "TRS-80 Micro Computer System", which was later known as the Model I, launched in 1977.
 It was one of the earliest mass-produced personal computers.
 The line won popularity with hobbyists, home users, and small-businesses.
 By 1979, the TRS-80 had the largest available selection of software in the microcomputer market.
 The Model II was not an upgrade of the original Model I as it was aimed more at the business market, rather than the personal home computing market.
 The Model III replaced the Model I in 1980.

 The Model II was introduced in May of 1979 and first shipped in October of 1979 in the US.
 It started shipping in the UK in April 1980.
-The entire computer and 80-character monitor is housed within one case, which also includes a ROM disk, one parallel and two serial ports.
+The entire computer and 12-inch, 80-character monitor is housed within one case, which also includes a ROM disk, one parallel and two serial ports.
 The basic configuration with 32K of RAM and 0.5MB of additional storage capacity sold for around £2000 and the expanded 64K RAM with 2MB storage for around £4000 when released in the UK.

 CPU: Z-80A 8-Bit Processor (4.00 MHz)